-However, these accounts aren’t as flexible as a checking account, and each bank may impose their own restrictions on the accounts.
+However, these accounts aren’t as flexible as a checking account, and each bank may impose its own restrictions.
 They’ll also typically have lower interest rates than CDs.

 CDs are a great way to maximize your money if you’re not going to be touching it for a short period of time.
-And CD ladders allow you to minimize some of that risk by having money become available after shorter periods of time, while still taking advantage of longer CD maturation dates.
+And with CD ladders, you can reduce your risk by having money mature more often while still taking advantage of high APYs on longer terms.

 Overall, CDs are a great way to get a little added interest for money just sitting in the bank — but they shouldn’t be used in place of an emergency fund, because you can be penalized for early withdrawal.